Malliavin Calculus for Degenerate Diffusions: Introduction

 \section{\bf{Introduction}}

-In a preceding work we have calculated a martingale representation theorem for the functionals of (degenerate) diffusion processes under the hypothesis of their weak uniqueness following the the path breaking ideas originating from \cite{CD}.
-While doing the calculations an important concept shows up: the behaviour of the projection operator which is defined as the orthogonal projection from $\R^d$ to the closed subspace $\sigma^\star(t,X_t)(\R^n)$, where $\sigma$ is the diffusion coefficient.
-This operator gives rise to the It\^o representation theorem of the martingales adapted to the filtration of the disffusion process.
+In a preceding work we have calculated a martingale representation theorem for the functionals of degenerate It\^o process which is a unique weak solution of a stochastic differential equation with path depending coefficients under the hypothesis of the weak uniqueness, following the path breaking idea of C. Dellacherie, cf. \cite{CD}.
+In the calculations an important concept shows up, namely, the behaviour of the random projection operator which is defined as the orthogonal projection from $\R^d$ to the closed subspace $\sigma^\star(t,X)(\R^n)$, where $\sigma$ is the diffusion coefficient, this projection operator will be denoted as $P_s(X)$ if the diffusion has path dependent coefficients (non-Markov case) and by $P(X_s)$ in case the coefficients are Markov (i.e., the closed loop case, or the case where $b(t,X(w))=b(X_t(w) and \sigma(t,X(w))= \sigma(X_t(w))$.
+In particular in the Markov process case we consider only the homogeneous situation.
+This operator gives rise to the It\^o representation theorem of the martingales adapted to the filtration of the diffusion process.
 In fact we have shown that, for any functional $F(X)$ defined on the paths of the diffusion process $X$, which is square integrable w.r.t. to its law, there exists an $\R^d$-valued process adapted to the filtration of $X$, say $\alpha(X)$, such that

 $\mu$-a.s.
 Although $\alpha$ is not unique, the process $(P(X_s)\alpha_s(X),s\in [0,1])$ is unique $ds\times d\mu$-a.s.
 In the case of strong solutions, we have also chaos representation \`a la N. Wiener (cf.\cite{Ito}) for the functionals of $X$ using the basic $\calF(X)$-martingale $m$ defined by